 You may also be interested in other Patient and Public Involvement opportunities which can be found at the Patients, carers and the public section of the NIHR website.

-How will we safeguard your information?
+How will we keep your information secure?

 Will any of my information be shared with the Life Sciences Company?

-Throughout the process, we will ensure your details are kept anonymous from the company with whom we’re partnering with to deliver the opportunity.
+Throughout the process, we will ensure your details are kept anonymous from the company with whom we’re partnering to deliver the opportunity.

-For a face-to-face insight session, it is up to you how much information you wish to share with the company, however, only information relevant to the activity will be recorded.
+During an insight session, it is up to you how much information you wish to share with the company, however, only information relevant to the activity will be recorded.

-In the event you would like to participate and match the eligibility criteria, the NIHR Facilitator will request for your consent for the following information to be shared with the Clinical Research Network:
+In the event you would like to participate and match the eligibility criteria, the NIHR Facilitator will request for your consent for the following information to be shared with the NIHR Clinical Research Network:

 • Your name